kelvinkirima014/kelvinkirima.com/content/blog/mechanics_of_ownership_and_refs_in_rust.md

 title = "The Mechanics of Ownership, References, and Dereferences in Rust" date = 2024-02-07
 +++
-The design choices of a programming language has direct implications on how we write code.
+The design choices of a programming language have direct implications on how we write code.
 One such design choice is the concept of ownership and borrowing in the Rust programming language.

 ## Ownership, References and Immutability